|Survey name||Public service productivity: total|

 Adult social care

+A new quality adjustment in ASC was introduced to apply the concept of adjusted social care-related quality of life and data from the Adult Social Care Survey.
 To assess how well their needs are met, respondents are asked to rank how well their care needs are met in eight domains, such as food and nutrition, accommodation and safety.
 Then, each level of response is weighted by importance to quality of life, using weights derived from another survey of community care users.

-The inputs measures used are based on or taken from a mixture of expenditure, deflator and administrative data sources.
+The input measures used are based on or taken from a mixture of expenditure, deflator and administrative data sources.
 They consist of compensation of employees, intermediate consumption and consumption of fixed capital of each service by central government and local government.

-Central government expenditure data are sourced in current prices from HM Treasury’s public spending database – Online System for Central Accounting and Reporting (OSCAR) – that collects financial information from across the public sector.
+Central government expenditure data are sourced in current prices from HM Treasury’s public spending database – Online System for Central Accounting and Reporting (OSCAR) – which collects financial information from across the public sector.
 Annual estimates are derived from monthly profiles of spending for the current financial year and modified to meet national accounts requirements.

 Most local government expenditure data are sourced from financial year returns by local authorities, apportioned across calendar years.